How to Complete Mardi Himal Trek in 3 Days(2022 )

 It was quite a magnificent sight, as now the mountains and hills were visible.
 Badal Danda is also called Mid-Camp, and there are a few tea houses there.
 We could see Machhapuchhre very clearly nearby.
 After hiking further and reaching the ridge of the hill, I understood why Mardi Himal Trek is so famous.
 The snow-clad Annapurna South and Machhapuchhre were so close and so stunning.

 We were now walking along a grassland on top of the hill.
 Moreover, clouds were brewing over the valley below us.
 It was quite a surreal sight as we were hard-pressed to find the horizon amongst the clouds.
-There was not much vegetation as this location frequently experiences snowfall.
+There was not much vegetation as this location frequently experienced snowfall.
 After walking along the ridge for an hour, we finally arrived at High Camp.
 There were few lodges, and we went to the one that was the farthest.

 There were few trekkers in the lodge, so there was no problem for us to find a room.
 It was only about 5 p.m., so we went outside and clicked some photos with a stunning view.
 Machhapuchhre stood right in front of us and the massive Annapurna South was on our left.
 To our right, we could see the valley entirely covered by clouds.